 Trips range from $599-$799, a truly great value!

-Our trip details are available on our trip prices page.
+Our trip details are available on our Trip Prices and Dates page.

 Yes!
 Puerto Rico is a United States territory and is governed by most United States laws.
 We always travel in groups, our staff have local knowledge, and we are invited by local pastors and communities.
 Quality hospitals, clinics, and pharmacies are a short drive away from all areas we’ll serve and stay.
 We do our very best to provide safe and healthy food, and we are experienced in leading teams.
 There are no guarantees in life, but we have never had a major safety issue in Puerto Rico or in any of our mission trips over 10 years in ministry.
 God calls us to go, and we go wisely and pray he will go before us and guide our journey.

 Every year we work with a wide variety of denominations from teams in the US and Canada.
 Our base of church partners in Puerto Rico is varied as well.
 We strive to match the team with an appropriate church partner and location.

 None are required.
 We ask that each person visit their own doctor or travel nurse to see what is personally needed to stay up to date.
 We have a list of recommended medications for those traveling to Puerto Rico in our trip handbook, but nothing is required by Thirst Missions.
 Generally Puerto Rico – a US territory – is a very safe and healthy place to visit.